oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-migrate-reporting-service-reports/rule.md

 ![ Email received with permission to delete from creator](receive.png)

-### 2. Migrate those in-use reports from old server to new server
+### 2. Migrate those in-use reports from old server to new server​

-> Tip: use the           [ReportSync](https://github.com/dapaxx/reportsync) tool to save time
+> Tip: use the           [ReportSync​](https://github.com/dapaxx/reportsync) tool to save time

 ### 3. Check audit results
     - Run SSW SQL Reporting Service Auditor on both sides
     - Compare audit results.
-Note that even error and warning messages also need to be the same If audit results are exactly the same on old and new servers, it indicates that migration is successful.
+Note that even error and warning messages also need to be the same If audit results are exactly the same on old and new servers, it indicates that migration is successful.​